 - Flexible class schedules, including evening and weekend classes

 - Personalized attention due to small class sizes

-- The chance to learn by doing through hands-on practice
+- The chance to learn by doing through hands-on training

-Depending on the program you choose, you may also discover that a real-world externship is offered at a trade school you attend.
-In fact, many trade schools maintain close connections with local employers that often seek to hire new people who have job-ready skills.
-And nearly all trade schools offer access to career services so that their students and graduates have the opportunity to transition from school to career more easily.
+Depending on your program, you may also discover that a real-world externship is offered at a trade school near you.
+These types of technical colleges often maintain close connections with local employers seeking to hire new people with job-ready skills.
+And nearly all offer access to career services so that their students and graduates have the opportunity to transition from school to career more easily.
 Those services frequently include help with things like:

 - Searching for jobs or internships

 - Preparing for job interviews